Erec (poem): Manuscripts

-Reception
+Legacy

 Hartmann's Erec was highly influential.
 All the early German Arthurian romances drew on it — Wirnt von Grafenberg's Wigalois, Heinrich von dem Türlin's Diu Crône, and Ulrich von Zatzikhoven's Lanzelet.
 The anonymous Friedrich von Schwaben took five passages directly from Erec with minor changes.

 Not only were Hartmann's works influential, he had a personal reputation, recognized as the founder and first master of the genre of Arthurian Romance in German.
 As Jackson puts it, "The reception of Hartmann’s Arthurian romances shows a strong profiling precisely of the author."

 Erec also provided the inspiration for the "earliest known setting of any medieval romance in applied art" in the form of the gold processional cross now held in the treasury of the Wawel Cathedral in Kraków.
 The cross is constituted by two crowns, with that forming the horizontal arm depicting scenes from Hartmann's Erec.
-The Erec crown was probably made in the Upper Rhineland in the period 1225–1250 and may be connected with the court of the Emperor Frederick II.
+The Erec crown was probably made in the upper Rhineland in the period 1225–1250 and may be connected with the court of the Emperor Frederick II.
 Rushing remarks that "the convoluted structure of the crown’s visual narrative would be hard to follow without fairly extensive prior knowledge of the story".